-This Ordinance shall apply in the unincorporated area of Palm Beach County and any area within Palm Beach County where the Palm Beach County Sheriff's Office responds to burglar, robbery, panic, duress or hold up alarm activations as the primary law enforcement agency, pursuant to an agreement between a municipality and the Sheriff.
-Otherwise, this Ordinance shall not be effective in municipalities.
+This Ordinance shall apply in the unincorporated area of Palm Beach County and any area within Palm Beach County where the Palm Beach County Sheriff's Office responds to burglar, robbery, panic, duress or hold up alarm activations as the primary law enforcement agency, pursuant to an agreement

+- between a municipality and the Sheriff unless the municipality has adopted its own - 2 alarm ordinance.
+Otherwise, this Ordinance shall not be effective in - 3 municipalities.